SNHU Launches Online Bachelor’s in Cyber Security

 Growing Demand for Cyber Security Analysts

-Notably, the demand for cyber security professionals is extremely high and according to the Bureau of Labor Statistics so are average salaries for cyber security analysts.
-In 2017, the median pay for a cyber (or information) security analysts was $95,510 with top earnings bringing home much more.
+Notably, the demand for cyber security professionals is extremely high and so are prospective salaries for experts in the field.
+The Bureau of Labor Statistics indicates that in 2017, the median pay for a cyber (or information) security analysts was $95,510 with top earnings bringing home much more.
 Most importantly, the demand for cyber security professionals is on the rise.
-According to the Bureau of Labor Statistics, the demand for cyber security professionals will increase 28% over the next decade, which means the industry is growing much faster than average.
+The Bureau of Labor Statistics also predicts that over the next few years, we will witness a 28% increase in demand for cyber-security experts.

 If cyber security professionals are in demand and businesses are willing to pay generously for well-trained experts in the field, it is not surprising.
 As Kamyck notes, “There’s no industry that isn’t touched by cyber security because they’re all connected and are all under attack.
 There’s a huge demand for (security analysts) because they help organizations that weren’t built to handle these types of threats adapt and continue to operate in spite of them.”